codecsp/COVID-19-Detector/README.md

 If you like this, consider it givig a star and I would be highly encouraged if you wish to contribute to this repository.

-<h3>special guidance and reference by : codewithharry youtube channel </h3>